Taylor Henderson: 2016–present: One More Minute

 In August 2016, Henderson announced the release of a new single titled "Light Up the Dark" which would be included on the soundtrack for the Australian film Spin Out.
 The track is the first from his upcoming third studio album One More Minute.
 Henderson also embarked on his Acoustic Tour in September and October 2016.
 Originally his new album was planned to be released on 4 November but on 28 October, Taylor posted a video on his Facebook and Instagram accounts letting his fans know that his album will be delayed to 10 March 2017.
 He then announced on 8 March 2017 that the album would be pushed back again to a date yet to be advised, although said a new single titled "Back To You" would be released soon.

 In late 2016, two songs leaked on Henderson's Apple Music Connect page.
 The songs were both titled "Yours Again", with one featuring a beat and the other without the beat.
 These tracks weren't discovered by fans until early 2017, several months after the original leaking.

 On 10 June 2017, Henderson announced that he had signed with a new manager.
 On 11 May 2018, Henderson announced via Twitter he was officially an independent artist.
 On 21 September 2018, Henderson released "Love Somebody", his first single in two years.

 On 31 July 2019, Henderson performed at Loyola College's annual celebratory St Ignatius Feast Day to promote his upcoming "Moving On" tour.

 Artistry

-Aside from singing, Henderson also plays guitar and writes his own songs.
-He believes that "playing an instrument leads to better songwriting, because you can experiment different melodies and keys."
+Aside from singing, Henderson also plays guitar and writes his songs.
+He believes that "playing an instrument leads to better songwriting, because you can experiment with different melodies and keys."
 Henderson played the guitar in most of the songs on his second album Burnt Letters (2014).
 Henderson cites Matt Corby, Michael Jackson, John Mayer, James Morrison, Jason Mraz, Ed Sheeran and Justin Timberlake as his musical influences.
 Of Sheeran, Henderson stated: "He has a real connection with the words he sings, and there's a real art to his storytelling."
 Henderson also cites his father Cameron as an influence because he taught him how to play the guitar.